 Repository Management with Nexus

-When browsing a Nexus group’s storage, you are browsing the underlying storage for all of the repositories which are contained in a group.
-If a Nexus group contains proxy repositories, the Browse Storage tab will show all of the artifacts in the Nexus group that have been download from the remote repositories.
-To browse and search all artifacts available in a Nexus group, click on the Browse Index tab to load the interface shown in Figure 5.16, “Browsing a Nexus Group Index”.
+When browsing a repository group’s storage, you are browsing the underlying storage for all of the repositories in a group.
+If a repository group contains proxy repositories, the Browse Storage tab will show all of the artifacts in the group that have been downloaded from the remote repositories.
+To browse and search all artifacts available in a group, click on the Browse Index tab to load the interface shown in Figure 5.18, “Browsing a Nexus Group Index”.